 - Treble – The treble range is very open, clear and sparkly.
-The treble is on the bright side but there is no sibilance and everything sounds exciting and energetic.
+The treble is slightly on the bright side but there is no sibilance and everything sounds exciting and energetic.
 It’s not the intrusive kind at all.
 It’s the kind that makes songs exciting.
 It adds nice top sheen on string and brass instruments and cymbals sound life-like.
 Its character enables good detail retrieval and has a nice feeling of airiness.

 Soundstage, Imaging and Separation.

 - ME500’s soundstage is open with good width and depth.
 Depth in particular is impressive as instruments that sit behind in the soundstage are portrayed pretty well.
 Imaging is pretty well done too with accurate placement of all instruments.
 Because of a brighter character and good amount of detail retrieval, separation between instruments is good too.